All the Things She Said: Writing

 "Ya Soshla s Uma", the original version of "All the Things She Said", was written by Sergio Galoyan, Martin Kierszenbaum, Valery Polienko and Elena Kiper.
 It was mixed and recorded by Robert Orton at UMG Studios in Santa Monica, California.

 Kiper conceived the song after dreaming about kissing another woman while she was undergoing a dental surgery.
 She woke up saying "Я сошла с ума!".
 After telling Shapovalov, he started to write the second phrase, "Мне нужна она".
-Shapovalov continued the lesbianism through the English version.
-Shapovalov had been accused by Russian media for taking the idea of Kiper and conveying it as his own, whilst Kiper stated that the idea was all thought by herself.
+Shapovalov included the lesbian theme in the English version.
+Shapovalov had been accused by Russian media of taking Kiper's idea and presenting it as his own, whilst Kiper stated that she had conceived the whole idea herself.
 "Ya Soshla s Uma" was written by Sergio Galoyan, Kiper and Valeriy Polienko, whilst production was handled by the group's manager, Shapovalov.
 He also composed the track, and it was recorded by him at the Neformat Studios, Russia in the early 2000.

 Two versions of the single were released: the original version that appears on 200 Po Vstrechnoy, with a more dance/electro composition; and the reworked, pop-rock version (used for "All The Things She Said") appearing on 200 km/h in the Wrong Lane (2002).